pawelka/wican-fw/README.md

 This fork introduce port for RejsaCAN v3.x compatible board.
-Especially for v3.0 the version which I have.
+Especially for v3.4 the version which I have and v3.0 you can find image in release.

-Current version has hardcoded support for auto off in 120sec after engine is off (sleeping option has to be enabled from WEB). v3.0 version doesn't have SENSE_V_ANA to read voltage and base on voltage decide when to sleep or support battery alarm.
+v3.0 version has hardcoded support for auto off in 120sec after engine is off (sleeping option has to be enabled from WEB). v3.0 version doesn't have SENSE_V_ANA to read voltage and base on voltage decide when to sleep or support battery alarm.

-TODO:
-- Add support for Auto off time (hardcoded 120sec)
+v3.4 support sleeping and voltage reading

 In relases you will find image ready to flush on ESP32-S3.
 To flush it you can use command: